Search

 How Meeting Routing Works in Knock (Setup, Segments, and Booking Logic)

-Meeting Routing is the system that determines how meeting scheduling works in Knock.
-It evaluates lead and CRM data in real time to decide whether a meeting can be booked and which calendar the meeting is scheduled on.
+Meeting Routing is the system that determines how meeting scheduling works in Knock AI.
+It evaluates lead enriched data and CRM data in real time to decide whether a meeting can be booked, who it is booked with, and how.

 It determines: